 Chittagong Hill Tract

 The heady rural sprawl of the country is sure to strike as paradisical – that is what Bangladesh promises.
 The country is a small one and easy to traverse distance wise.
 But one encounters a plethora of wondrous sights even in these short distances.
 Some of the iconic destinations include Kantanagar Temple, swamp safaris in Ratargul, Sunderbans, Kaptai Lake and others.

 Amongst the experiences, Bangladesh’s wildlife trips can be counted as some of the best in the world.
 Tracking tigers in Sundarbans is one of the most intriguing and popular things to do in the country.
-Add to that the swamp safaris or hiking through off the beaten track trails in the lower Himalayas and tea gardens.
-Turbid rivers and unending tracts of greenery across the region with small hamlets rising amidst this offer a multitude of experiences for the traveller.
+Add to that the swamp safaris, visit to the largest floating market of the subcontinent or hiking through off the beaten track trails in the lower Himalayas and tea gardens.
+Turbulent rivers and unending tracts of greenery across the region with small hamlets rising amidst this, offer a multitude of experiences for the traveller.

 The multicultural fabric of Bangladesh allows the country to have celebrations from all religious and cultural backgrounds.
 You will find the same zeal in Eid-ul-Fitr celebrations as in Durga Puja.
 These are the two main festivals of the country.
 Apart from this, Buddha Purnima, too is celebrated with enthusiasm.
 Amongst the more contemporary festivals, the Literature festival, Art Summit, International Photography Festival, International Film Festival and Chhobi Mela have been making waves.